Heroin Addiction Treatment at the Providence Projects

 Heroin is a powerful and dangerous Class A drug.
 Sometimes referred to as brown, gear or smack.
 Heroin has been around for many years in one form or another.
 Due to the nature of the drug and its active ingredients, heroin is highly addictive, and it is possible to become physically dependent in under one week.
+In many cases, the user may opt to go to heroin rehab to recover from the addiction.

-The Providence Projects are widely accepted as leaders in the field of heroin detox and rehab programmes.
-The team of Doctors at The Providence Surgery are highly skilled and experienced in this area and were given special commendation in their most recent CQC Report for their work in this area.
+The Providence Projects are widely accepted as leaders in the field of heroin detox and heroin rehab programmes.
+The team of doctors at The Providence Surgery are highly skilled and experienced in this area and were given special commendation in their most recent CQC Report for their work in this area.

 Heroin rehab programmes can range from 28 days up to 90 days depending on your individual requirements.
-Generally, the first stage is detoxification.
+Generally, the first stage is heroin detoxification.
 During this stage individuals are also engaging in the daily therapy programme.
 During detox, you will have a comprehensive 1-1 session with your focal counsellor and agree a care plan.
 This plan will outline identified goals during your rehab programme.

 The heroin rehab programme at The Providence Projects is designed not only to help individuals stop safely and comfortably, but to help individuals address the underlying issues; gain a better understanding of their addiction; and to develop the skills and ability to maintain recovery.
 This is the key to a successful heroin addiction treatment.

 The Providence Projects have been delivering heroin rehab programmes in our Bournemouth centre since 1996 with excellent success rates.
+If you think that this could be the help you need, call our experienced, friendly team today on 0800 955 0945.

 Heroin Rehab Admission